-Here are some more questions about the Beatitudes that you can ask the next time your family is together.
+Ready for more questions to discuss the Beatitudes?
+Catch up if you need to, at part one.
 Remember, I’m not saying you should try to do these all at once!
 Bookmark this page and come back.
 OK?

 Open up a Bible to the New Testament, Matthew, chapter 5.
 Read verses 3-10.
 Or, read them a verse at a time and discuss using the questions below.

 - That seems obvious.
 Those who put working for justice before their own hunger and thirst… they will be filled.
 But what can kids do?
-(How about walking in the Crop Walk?
-Overcoming poverty is a justice issue.)
+How about bringing some canned food to the First Sunday Food Drive?
+Overcoming poverty is a justice issue.

 - Here’s another way to think of this one: It is hard for us to relate to hunger and thirst.
 (Food and water are always available!)
 What about other thirsts – social and emotional?
 If Jesus promises that we will be filled, are we looking for gratification in the wrong places?